Social Media Policy

-Members of the College community must contact MarCom for the approval to establish a College presence on social media.
+Members of the University community must contact MarCom for the approval to establish a University presence on social media.
 Only the Sr. Director for MarCom or Sr. Vice President for Advancement and External Affairs may provide final approval.
 MarCom will work with the individual/area to determine the:

-- Possibility of using an existing Iona College social media account for communication.
+- Possibility of using an existing Iona University social media account for communication.